 - EClass Create one for every item that you want to be in your model.
 Make sure that you have exactly one root element, that is, an element that represents your Turing Machine (perhaps TuringMachine would actually be a good name for it...) and provides access to other elements. - EAttribute Add attributes to classes to give them properties, e.g. a name attribute for states in state machines.
 The most important property of attributes is their type, which you can configure in the Properties view. - EEnum Create enumerations to define simple enumeration types that you can then use as the type of attributes.
 Each item of the enumeration is an EEnumLiteral. - Inheritance Relations Use these as you would in UML class diagrams or ye plain ol' Java. - EReference Use references to provide links between classes.
-Here's a few things about references: - Every class (except the root class) requires exactly one Containment reference that specifies where it belongs to and where it will be stored later on when you save your models to XML files. - Set lower and upper bounds on references to control how many instances of a class can be referenced (just like multiplicities in UML class diagram associations). - Consider whether a reference should have an opposite reference: a second reference in the other direction to be able to navigate back and forth between the model objects.
+Here's a few things about references: - Every class (except the root class) requires exactly one Containment reference that specifies where it belongs to and where it will be stored later on when you save your models to XML files. - Set lower and upper bounds on references to control how many instances of a class can be referenced (just like multiplicities in UML class diagram associations).

+• Consider whether a reference should have an opposite reference: a second reference in the other direction to be able to navigate back and forth between the model objects.
 Let's take two classes as an example to illustrate this: Parent and Child, where Parent can reference multiple Child objects.
-To be able to ask the Parent about all its children, we would add a reference children from Parent to Child with the containment flag active (that is, Child is part of itsParent).
+To be able to ask the Parent about all its children, we would add a reference children from Parent to Child with the containment flag active (that is, Child is part of its Parent).
 To be able to ask a Child about its Parent, we would add a second reference from Child to Parent with the EOpposite set to the children reference.

 For this task, you won't need any more model elements.
-You can add these model elements by right-clicking at a package or class and selecting New child... or New Sibling...